idiap/bob/doc/TutorialsTrainer.rst

      >>> print predicted_label
      1

-The `training` procedure allows several different type of options.
+The `training` procedure allows several different options.
 For instance, the default `kernel` is an `RBF`.
 If we would like a `linear SVM` instead, this can be set before calling the :py:meth:`bob.trainer.SVMTrainer.train()` method.